Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Conclusions

 \section{Conclusions}

-Our main conclusions of the reverberation-mapping analysis of the source HE 0435-4312 ($z=1.2231$, $\log{(L_{3000}[{\rm erg\,s^{-1}}])}=46.359^{+0.038}_{-0.034}$) can be summarized as follows: \begin{itemize} \item Using seven different methods, we determined the mean rest-frame time-delay of $296^{+13}_{-14}$ days, with all the methods giving the consistent time-delay peak within uncertainties that were determined using the bootstrap or the maximum-likelihood method. \item The fractional variability of MgII emission ($\sim 5.4\%$) is comparable to the continuum variability, hence for our source, the MgII line flux has not reached the saturation level despite the high Eddington ratio of $\sim 0.3-0.6$.
+Our main conclusions of the reverberation-mapping analysis of the source HE 0435-4312 ($z=1.2231$, $\log{(L_{3000}[{\rm erg\,s^{-1}}])}=46.359^{+0.038}_{-0.034}$) can be summarized as follows: \begin{itemize} \item Using seven different methods, we determined the mean rest-frame time-delay of $296^{+13}_{-14}$ days, with all the methods giving the consistent time-delay peak within uncertainties that were determined using the bootstrap or the maximum-likelihood method.
+By the combination of the bootstrap method, the weighting by the number of overlapping data points, and the analysis of mock light curves, we could classify the other prominent time-delay peaks as artefacts due to the particular sampling and a limited observational duration. \item The fractional variability of MgII emission ($\sim 5.4\%$) is comparable to the continuum variability, hence for our source, the MgII line flux has not reached the saturation level despite the high Eddington ratio of $\sim 0.3-0.6$.
 This is most likely due to the large black hole mass of $\sim 2 \times 10^9\,M_{\odot}$ and the large extent of the MgII-emitting region, $R_{\rm MgII}=10^{17.9}\,{\rm cm}$. \item Given the large luminosity of HE 0435-4312, it is beneficial for decreasing the scatter and increasing the correlation coefficient for the MgII-based radius-luminosity relation.
 The scatter is $\sim 0.2$ dex for the high-accreting subsample of MgII sources, where HE 0435-4312 belongs.
 A further reduction in the scatter is achieved using linear combinations with independent observables (FWHM, relative FeII strength, and fractional variability), which indicates that the scatter along the radius-luminosity relation is mainly driven by the accretion rate. \item A low scatter of the radius-luminosity relation for the high-accreting subsample motivates us to apply these sources for constraining cosmological parameters.
 Given the current number of sources (27, after removal of 8 outliers) and the data quality, the best-fit values of the cosmological parameters $(\Omega_{\rm m}, \Omega_{\Lambda})=(0.19; 0.62)$ are consistent with the standard cosmological model within 1$\sigma$ confidence level. \end{itemize}